SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

 - `-libaom.yuv` files contain headerless planar Y, U, and V reference samples.
 Samples above eight bits are stored as little-endian 16-bit values.
 - `-libaom-y4m.yuv` files retain the Y4M header together with the native planar frame.
 - `-libaom.y4m` files retain the Y4M header together with the native sequence frames selected for comparison.
-- `.png` files contain the eight-bit RGBA presentation reference produced by the pinned scalar libavif build.
+- Reference-output `.png` files contain the eight-bit RGBA presentation produced by the pinned scalar libavif build.
+Their names combine the public test method, `Rgba32`, and the input AVIF basename so `CompareToReferenceOutput` resolves them directly.

 ## Coverage